sharmapuneet/NestedMenu/README.md

 For testing I am using Jest and Enzyme.
 For this you need to locally install npm - https://www.npmjs.com/get-npm

-- Clone the afterpay-test from - https://github.com/sharmapuneet/NestedMenu
+- Clone the NestedMenu from - https://github.com/sharmapuneet/NestedMenu
-- Go to afterpay-test directory in your machine.
+- Go to NestedMenu directory in your machine.
 - run the command `npm install`
-- After running above command run `npm test -- --u`
+- After running above command run `npm test` and to run all tests type a when propted.
 - The above command will run and will show you if the tests are passed.
 It will show
     ```
     Test Suites: 6 passed, 6 total